 Incredible Kruger Park Safari: an 11-day Birding & Wildlife Safari

-Our Incredible Kruger Park Safari was designed with a specific goal in mind.
+Our Incredible Kruger National Park Safari was designed with a specific goal in mind.
 That is to focus entirely on the Kruger, and the best bits of Kruger at that.
-So, we’ve based most of it on two of the most game-rich areas, Satara and Lower Sabie.
+So, we’ve based this trip on two of the most game-rich areas, Satara and Lower Sabie.
 We’ll spend four nights at each of these, with two nights at Letaba on the way in to the area.
 The idea is to spend less time moving camps and more time exploring and observing animals.
 On full days in camps one’s not rushed to pack up and check out.
 Therefore, with more time in fewer camps we can spend more time out in the field, observing and photographing birds and animals.
 To sum up, for those who like the idea of a relaxed, in-depth wildlife experience, this Kruger Park Safari is just the ticket.

-Our Kruger Park Safari starts in Phalaborwa, at the Hendrik Van Eck Airport (accessed via a direct flight from Johannesburg).
+Our Kruger Park Safari tour starts in Phalaborwa, at the Hendrik Van Eck Airport (accessed via a direct flight from Johannesburg).
 The gate to the Kruger Park is just minutes away, and after entering we’ll make our way to Letaba Rest Camp.
 Letaba is situated on the Letaba River, and is a nice introductory camp.
 From there we drive south to our first core stop at Satara, where we have 4 nights.
 Our next destination is on the Sabie River at Lower Sabie, with another 4-night stop.
 To end of, we’ll make our way to Skukuza Airport for onward flights.

 The accommodation is of a medium-plus standard.
 It includes National Park chalets.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.